 Making mustard takes a few weeks, but it's straightforward and the hands-on time is minimal.
 Mustard is essentially just mustard seeds that are aged in a liquid of your choice, blended, and aged again.
 Simple, right?

-Where can you buy mustard seeds?
 Many food co-ops and health food stores have them in bulk (look with the bulk spices), which is perfect because you can get whatever amount and combination you desire.
 They tend to be reasonably priced, only a few dollars per pound.
 If you don't have a store that sells them, you may need to order them online.

 Your homemade mustard will be based in some sort of liquid, and this is where the fun really starts.
 In general, a more acidic liquid will temper the heat/pungency of the mustard more effectively.
 The liquids I've experimented with are as follows: